 Does it Hurt?

 This is a completely safe treatment causing only minimal discomfort.
 Everyone has a different pain threshold, but generally, laser hair removal is not much more painful than waxing.
 Patients often say it is slightly “spicy” or feels similar to the snap of a rubber band.
 Slight redness or localized swelling can occasionally occur, but this usually subsides within the first 24 hours of treatment.
-The lasers at AZURE use a cooling mechanism to immediately cool the skin with each laser pulse to minimize discomfort and to help with skin recovery.
+The lasers at AZURE use a cooling mechanism to immediately cool the skin with each laser pulse to minimize discomfort and to help with skin recovery, and additional cooling technology for more sensitive skin is available with our stand-alone Zimmer Cooling System.
 Most clients do not require an anaesthetic cream; however, topical freezing cream (such as Emla) can be purchased at a pharmacy and applied before the appointment to make treatment more comfortable.
 Be aware that using anaesthetic cream is only safe on small areas (like upper lip, bikini or underarms) and in small quantities.
 Using topical anaesthetic cream on large areas like the back is not recommended as it can have serious side effects in higher doses.

 What can I expect immediately after treatment and in the weeks following?